slalom-saa/fit-stacks/docs/walkthrough/2. Development/overview.md

 # Development

-For this example, we will use the service contract defined in design: [**Add Product**](../1.%20Design/add-product-service-contract.md).
+For this example, we will use the service contract defined in design: [**Add Product Service Contract**](../1.%20Design/add-product-service-contract.md).

 ## Create the Solution
-An empty shopping solution can be found [here](https://github.com/slalom-saa/stacks-shopping/tree/master/Empty).
+An empty starter solution can be found [here](https://github.com/slalom-saa/stacks-shopping/tree/master/Empty).
 It has a basic project setup and nuget packages added for Slalom.Stacks.

 ---
 ### Add project folders
-Add the following folders: **Application/Catalog/Products/Add**.
+Add the following folders to the source project: **Application/Catalog/Products/Add**.

 This may initially feel like a lot of folders.
 It won't as the solution builds out.
 [Folder Rules](../../rules/folders.md)